A Mind Body Approach to Fatigue Reduction and Pain Management

 Chiron’s treatment plan will help you:

-Understand current theories on the causes of fatigue and the neuro-chemistry behind it
+Understand current theories on the causes of fatigue and pain and the neuro-chemistry behind it

 Learn how your emotions impact your physical well-being, and so, learn how to prevent them causing you problems